-Why the price of honey is going up?
+Why has the price of honey gone up?

 There is an alarming decrease in bee population http://www.cbsnews.com/news/40-percent-of-u-s-bee-colonies-died-in-past-year/

 This is from an article on ABC News, "9 Pantry Staples to Help You Eat Healthy" by Kristie Collado.
 (For scientific folks, click on the link "minimal impact on blood sugar levels.")
 Kristie writes, "Every healthy pantry is stocked with a few sweets, too; smart choices can help curb cravings.
 Honey is a great substitute for sugar in baking, since it adds sweetness with a minimal impact on blood sugar levels ."

 One of our diabetic customers reports that honey affects her blood levels rather dramatically; thus, diabetics would be advised to check their blood sugar for honey's impact on them individually.

 - From ABC News--Honey as an antiseptic!
 Home Remedies Doctors Swear by Marisa Cohen, Health.com, Jan.
 15, 2014 Use it for: Minor cuts and burns, cough or sore throat.

 How it works: Most of us have tried honey in tea to soothe a scratchy throat, but it's also been used to treat wounds for thousands of years.
 Last year, a review of research found that honey helps heal minor to moderate burns, and a recent Dutch study identified a protein called defensin-1 that gives the goo its antibacterial action.
 Try this: Apply warm honey to a minor cut or mild burn, then put a gauze bandage on top; change the dressing daily.
 However, if you have a burn or wound accompanied by swelling, fever, or pain, check with a doctor instead; it may require oral antibiotics.

 - A must-read for honey lovers everywhere! ♥